 Dogs Are Not Den Animals!

-Contrary to popular belief dogs nor wolves are “den” animals in the way it has been popularized.
+Contrary to popular belief neither dogs nor wolves are “den” animals in the way it has been popularized.
 “Denning” is a seasonal maternal behavior and the den is only used for newborn puppies for about 8-weeks before being abandoned.
 From 8-20 weeks the puppies are moved to an area with a “nest”.
 After 20-weeks I think it would be more accurate to say dogs seek out a resting place.
 While there may be a small percentage of dogs that would choose a protected area such as a crate for resting this is not the norm.
 If this was the normal behavior for dogs there would not be the strong emphases on “crate training”.
 Choosing a resting place that is isolated is different from choosing a crate..
 Sadly way too many people believe a crate is a necessary "tool" for confinement.
 When confinement is required, I prefer to limit a dog’s access to other areas with a barrier like a baby gate or at times a large x-pen.
-I think it’s important for every dog to except a crate, but I’m not a fan of using crates except in limited circumstances.
+I think it’s important for every dog to accept a crate, but I’m not a fan of using crates except in limited circumstances.
 For vehicle travel a crate is a great choice if it is crash tested and secured in the vehicle.